opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 * Do not rename the .ova file extracted from the archive before importing.

-- _Restart:_ Click `(Re)Start.sh` to start the application in case of non-responding services.
+- _Restart:_ Use the link on the desktop to (re-)start the application in case of non-responding services.
 Wait until the script window has closed.
-Note that respones can take some time, especially single predictions can take up to minutes, as descriptors need to be calculated, involving time consuming 3D calculations.<br>
+Note that responses, especially single predictions, can take up to minutes, as descriptors need to be calculated, involving e.g. time-consuming 3D calculations of molecular structure.<br>

 - _Shutdown:_ Click "System", "Shutdown" to terminate the machine.
 After shutdown, click "Run" again. _Warning_: Do not power-off the machine without proper shutdown.